2 min reading Mon Sep 20 2021

 You might have heard about the friendship between the Procurement and Risk Management (RM) departments.
 TPRM, or third-party risk management, is the new kid on the block.
 If you're still not convinced, there are a few good reasons to become friends with TPRM:

-● It reduces the burden on your Procurement and RM teams and process
+- It reduces the burden on your Procurement and RM teams and processes.

-● It helps to have an informed discussion at a board level about the cybersecurity posture of your organization.
+- It helps to have an informed discussion at a board level about your organization's cybersecurity posture.

-In this article the focus is on the first point.
-On the one hand, we consider the individual viewpoints of the teams who are responsible for vendor selection, due diligence, onboarding, and monitoring.
-On the other hand, we will share a view on how Procurement, RM and TPRM could collaborate to better protect the business from cyber risks.
+In this article, the focus is on the first point.
+On the one hand, we consider the individual viewpoints of the teams responsible for vendor selection, due diligence, onboarding, and monitoring.
+On the other hand, we will share a view on how Procurement, RM, and TPRM could collaborate to better protect the business from cyber risks.

 It is common for the above vendor management responsibilities to be shared and split between the Procurement team/department and the RM team/department.
-Some organizations manage third parties in a different team all together.
-As such, this can result in having a siloed approach to managing third parties, instead of a coherent end-to-end process.
+However, some organizations manage third parties in a different team.
+As such, this can result in having a siloed approach to managing third parties instead of a coherent end-to-end process.

-Procurement teams which manage business partner/vendor relationships are core to the well functioning of any business.
-Inside the organization, procurement plays a key role in aligning the risk appetite of the business with how third party risk is managed.
+Procurement teams that manage business partner/vendor relationships are core to the well functioning of any business.
+Inside the organization, procurement plays a key role in aligning the business's risk appetite with how third party risk is managed.

-The collaboration between these two teams have historically protected business from risk.
+The collaboration between these two teams have historically protected the business from risk.

 Now, there could be as many approaches to managing risk, as there are organizations.
 What will work for one, might not work for another.
 Therefore, here are a few criteria to consider for your organization: